justinnavarr0-ga/course-materials/unit-2/week-2/d10-testing-node-and-heroku-deployment/10.2-git-team-workflow/git-team-workflow.md

    organization.
 Make sure you create the organization on GitHub and not GitHub Enterprise.

-1. Create an empty starting repo within the new GitHub organization.
-(If you were working on an existing repo such as for homework, you'd fork it).
+1. Create an empty starting repo within the new GitHub organization..

-1. Using `git remote add origin <your-ssh-git-url>` attach your two GitHub repos to the corresponding ones on your local computer (one for React containing your front end app and another for Express containing your API server).
+1. Using `git remote add origin <your-git-url>` attach your GitHub repo to the corresponding one on your local computer.

-1. Create a `dev` branch in each repo and push them up to the remotes on GitHub.
+1. Create a `dev` branch in the repo and push it up to the remote on GitHub.

-1. Have each member of the team clone, **NOT FORK**, both repos, so that they have their own copies of each.
+1. Have each member of the team clone, **NOT FORK**, the repo, so that they have their own copy.

 ### Regular Workflow